UNINETTSigma2/documentation/development/vtune/vtune.md

 ## The optimized code

-Both GCC and ICC provide an interface to a vectorized math library with platform-optimized implementations of amongst others `exp,pow,log`, which are the relevant functions for this project.
+Both GCC and ICC provide an interface to a vectorized math library with platform-optimized implementations of amongst others `exp,pow,log`.
 Intel compiler uses its own Short Vector Math Library (SVML).
 The library comes together with the compiler installation, and there is nothing system-specific that needs to be done to use it.
 GCC on the other hand relies on